-I was thinking of a rich, flavorful sauce to coat the savory chicken tenders I pan-fried and seasoned with Italian Seasonings.
+I was thinking of a rich, flavorful sauce to coat the chicken I pan-fried and seasoned with some Italian Seasonings.
 This classic combination of aromatic herbs is an equal mix of usually thyme, oregano, basil and marjoram and the use of homemade chicken stock makes it just all the better.

-- salt and freshly cracked black pepper
+- 1/2 tsp black pepper

-- 1 to 2 tsp Italian seasoning
+- 2 tsp Italian seasoning

-- 3 tbsp butter
+- 4 tbsp butter (separated)

 - 1 tbsp olive oil

-- ½ cup chicken stock
+- 1/2 cup chicken stock

-- ½ cup Paul Masson Madeira
+- 1/2 cup Madeira

-- ½ cup heavy cream
+- 1/2 cup heavy cream